Actindo-AG/Documentation/Tasks/UserInterface/02b_AttributeSets.md

 ![Attribute sets](../../Assets/Screenshots/Tasks/Settings/AttributeSets/AttributeSetsTasks.png "[Attribute sets]")

 The *ATTRIBUTE SETS* tab in the *Tasks* module equals the *ATTRIBUTE SETS* tab contained in the *DataHub* module.
-In the *Tasks* module, however, only the tasks-relevant attribute sets are displayed.
+In the *Tasks* module, however, only the task-relevant attribute sets are displayed.

 For a detailed description of this view, see [Attribute sets](../../DataHub/UserInterface/01b_AttributeSets.md) in the *DataHub* documentation.